aaz25/431-2021/labs/lab03/lab03.md

 ### The `penguins` data

-First, we’ll be using the `penguins` data (note: use the `penguins` tibble, and not the `penguins_raw` tibble for this Lab) contained in the `palmerpenguins` package in R. The complete citation is …
+In Questions 1-5, we’ll be using the `penguins` data (note: use the `penguins` tibble, and not the `penguins_raw` tibble for this Lab) contained in the `palmerpenguins` package in R. The complete citation is …

 Horst AM, Hill AP, Gorman KB (2020). palmerpenguins: Palmer Archipelago (Antarctica) penguin data.
 R package version 0.1.0.